futoin/specs/draft/ftn16_cid_tool.md

     * .autoServices - map of lists, to be auto-generated in deployment process
         * .maxMemory - maximal memory per instance (for deployment config)
         * .maxCpuCount - maximal CPU count an instance can use (for multiCore)
-        * .maxClients - expected number of clients the instance can handle
+        * .maxConnections - expected number of clients the instance can handle
+        * .maxFD - maximal file descriptors
         * .socketType - one of .entryPoints[.entryPoint].socketTypes
         * .socketAddress - assigned socket address, if applicable
         * .socketPort - assigned socket port, if applicable
         * .socketPath - assigned socket path, if applicable
+        * tool-specific - any tool-specific value like "nginxConf"

 #### 3.1.1.4.
 Runtime configuration (available to plugins)